 Broth From A Whole Chicken

 I do the chicken broth from a whole chicken a little different than the other broths.
 Using a previously roasted (or cooked in the crockpot) whole chicken, I return it to the crockpot and cover with water.
 I heat on high for an hour or two, then pick off the meat that was still left on the bones.
 It easily separates and I get anywhere from 1/2 cup to 2 cups more meat depending on how well I previously de-boned the chicken.
 This meat is great for casseroles or chicken salad.

 After I have the meat picked off, I return the bones to the crockpot (I leave the liquid in) and evaluate whether it needs more water.
 I want the bones to be covered by at least two inches.
 Then I add a couple of tablespoons of apple cider vinegar.
 ACV helps break down the protein in the connective tissue to give a gelatinous, protein-rich broth.

-I turn the crock pot on low and let it cook for 18-24 hours (I check the water when I think about it and add it if necessary).
-When it is done and cool enough to work with I strain the bones by putting a big bowl under a colander (don’t ask me if I have ever forgot to put the bowl under the colander).
-I run the broth through a smaller strainer after that if it looks like it needs it.
+Turn the crock pot on low and let it cook for 18 to 24 hours (check the water level every six to eight hours and add more if necessary).
+When it is done and cool enough to work with, I strain the bones by putting a big bowl under a colander (don’t ask me if I have ever forgot to put the bowl under the colander).
+I run the broth through a smaller strainer afterwards if it looks like it needs it.

 Isn’t that a lovely picture?
 Broth made with fish heads provides iodine and thyroid-strengthening substances.
 So be sure to put the heads in if you have them.